sbdkim/sbdkim/README.md

 # 💫 About Me:
-Hello, welcome to my Github!<br><br>🎓 University of North Carolina at Chapel Hill | Class of 2019<br>👨🏻‍💻 Enjoy doing random coding projects on the side<br>📍 Currently based in Seoul, South Korea
+Hello, welcome to my Github!<br><br>🚢 Application Developer @ Wallenius Wilhelmsen<br>🎓 University of North Carolina at Chapel Hill | Class of 2019<br>👨🏻‍💻 Enjoy doing random coding projects on the side<br>📍 Currently based in Seoul, South Korea

 ## 🌐 Socials: